cwleoo/LeetCode/LeetcodeSolutions/Tree/README.md

    - A boolean flag: a boolean `terminates` within the parent node.

 (See Q208 implement trie (prefix tree), Q211 add and search word ¨C data structure design, Q421 maximum XOR of two numbers in an array, Q648 replace words)

+### 9) Segment Tree/Indexed Tree:

+both can achieve O(logn) searching time and updating time, and is effective for handling highly mutable data.

+(See Q307 range sum query - mutable)

 ## 4. Tricky tips: